ozokolosandra/Sandra-Ogbuokiri-Capstone/README.md

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

 - As a user, I want to be able to create an account so that I can access all the cool fetaures of VibesRadar.
-- As a user, I wnat to be able to log in using my already created credentials, so that I can access the application.
+- As a user, I want to be able to log in using my already created credentials, so that I can access the application.
 - As a user, I want to be able to log my daily mood
 - As a user, I want to receive a tip when I submit my mood daily
 - As a user, I wnat to be able to go back and edit my entry.